rlowden22/Alignify/README.md

 ➜  Local:   http://localhost:3000/
 ```

+## Design and Accessibility (UPDATE)

+### Design

+- Color Palette
+- Typography

+### Accessibility

+- Add evidence of lighthouse passing??
+- updated contrast, spacing, elements in sequential order, etc

 ## Use of AI

-Navaneeth- Use AI for creating Dashboard CSS where we have overall progress to get circle completion and also for better version for Dashboard CSS.
+- Navaneeth- Use AI for creating Dashboard CSS where we have overall progress to get circle completion and also for better version for Dashboard CSS.
-Rowaan- I used Claude AI to help troubleshoot issues with daily task lists and checkbox toggle.
+- Rowaan- I used Claude AI to help troubleshoot issues with daily task lists and checkbox toggle.
 I also used it to help deploy using render.

 ## License